 - Never exceed 400 mg of caffeine in one dose and preferably across a 24 hour period.

-Head on over to https://chewpod.com and save 40% today!
+Head on over to https://chewpod.com to check them out today!

 For a discussion about the role of sleep in managing fatigue see: Dawson, D., & McCulloch, K. (2005).
 Managing fatigue: It’s about sleep.
 Sleep Medicine Reviews, 9, 365-380.